noahehall/theBookOfNoah/0current/security/websecurity.md

       - ECDHE-RSA: the key exchange algorithm
       - AES-128-GCM: the block cipher
       - SHA-256: the message authentication algorithm

+  - digital certificates: aka public-key certificate; an electronic document issued by third-party certificate authorities to prove which internet domain owns which public encryption key
+    - that way user agents can confirm the server (some IP) they are communicating with is valid for this domain (e.g. google.com) and this certificate
+    - that way an attacker cant impersonate a domain or a certifcate the UA checks with the certificate authority in the initial phases of the TLS handshake

 - SMTP: simple mail transport protocol
   - for sending emails